-- Confirming what, if any, actions were taken in regards to the Milsearch (2002) recommendations and the associated low risk ordnance issues. - Undertaking further investigations in the areas of environmental concern likely to be impacted upon by the proposed development.
+Aspect No. Statement of Commitment Timing • Undertaking further investigations in the areas of environmental concern likely to be impacted upon by the proposed development.
 These investigations will be based on the detailed design of the proposed development to identify the extent of contamination, and what, if any, remediation activities are needed.
-The remediation of areas of the site (if any) would be best matched to the development of the site and considered as part of the future design. - Developing a Contamination Management Plan with detailed procedures on: - Handling, stockpiling and assessing potentially contaminated materials encountered during the development works; - Landfill gas management during the excavation, handling, and stockpiling of waste materials, if excavation is required during the development, in the area of the Glenfield Quarry and Landfill; - Assessment, classification and disposal of waste in accordance with relevant legislation; and - A contingency plan for unexpected contaminated materials, such as materials that is odorous, stained or containing anthropogenic materials, that may be encountered during site works.

-The Proponent will undertake the following tasks in association Provide with the with the detailed planning applications for the rail link: planning applications for the rail link:

-Undertaking a Phase 2 intrusive environmental site assessment of the proposed rail corridor lands, with an objective to assess the risk posed to the detailed design and construction of the rail corridor by the areas of environmental concern identified within this report.
-The planning application for the first stage of works (including the rail link)
+The remediation of areas of the site (if any) would be best matched to the development of the site and considered as part of the future design.
+37 Developing a Contamination Management Plan with detailed procedures on: Handling, stockpiling and assessing potentially contaminated materials encountered during the development works; Landfill gas management during the excavation, handling, and stockpiling of waste materials, if excavation is required during the development, in the area of the Glenfield Quarry and Landfill; Prior to construction of the three major stages of the Assessment, classification and disposal of waste in accordance with relevant legislation; and Concept Plan A contingency plan for unexpected contaminated materials, such as materials that is odorous, stained or containing anthropogenic materials, that may be encountered during site works.
+38 The Proponent will undertake the following tasks in association with the detailed planning applications for the rail link: Provide with the planning application for Undertaking a Phase 2 intrusive environmental site assessment of the proposed rail corridor lands, with an objective to assess the risk posed to the detailed design and construction of the rail corridor by the areas of environmental concern identified within this report.
+The Phase 2 intrusive investigation would include a program of soil and groundwater sampling completed in accordance with the guidelines made or approved by the EPA under s105 of the Contaminated Land Management Act 1997; the first stage of works (including the rail link) • Developing and implementing a contamination management plan as part of the project construction environmental management plan for managing contaminated materials either expected or unexpectedly encountered during the construction of the rail corridor.
+The contamination management plan would include detailed procedures on: Developed prior to construction of the rail link